 - 50ml whisky.
 Scotch, Irish, bourbon or Rye all work

 - 25ml sea buckthorn juice (it is possible to buy this, but you’ll enjoy it more if you harvest it yourself)

 - 25ml Birch sap syrup (or other deep syrup – maple syrup will do, or I also use cloveroot syrup – see here for info and recipe.
 Even a plain strong sugar syrup will do at a push)

-– 3 dash of bitters (angostura are good, but its a lot of fun to make your own – I like this drink with hogweed seed or 9 carrot bitters, a blend I make from 9 bitter aromatic members of the carrot family – i’ll blog this some time soon.)
+- 3 dash of bitters (angostura are good, but its a lot of fun to make your own – I like this drink with hogweed seed or 9 carrot bitters, a blend I make from 9 bitter aromatic members of the carrot family)

 Add all ingredients except the ice to a cocktail shaker and shake well for 60 seconds.
 This is called a “dry shake” and allows the egg white proteins to coagulate without dilution.
 Next add ice to the shaker and shake for up to 20 seconds until the drink is chilled to your liking.

 Strain into a glass of your choosing.
-Garnish with a umbelule of hogweed seeds or another bitter aromatic like hops.
+Garnish with an umbelule of hogweed seeds or another bitter aromatic like hops.
 I also spray a mist of bitters onto the finished drink.
-Serve with a stirrer as the drink can settle out if drunk slowly – which is quite unlikely!
+Serve with a stirrer as the drink can settle out a little if drunk slowly – which is quite unlikely!